intel/rmd-operator/README.md

 ##### Delete RmdWorkload
 When the user deletes an RmdWorkload object, a delete request is sent to the RMD API on every RMD instance on which that RmdWorkload is configured.

-`kubectl delete rmdworkload rmd-workload-guaranteed-cache`
+`kubectl delete rmdworkload rmdworkload-guaranteed-cache`

 Note: If the user only wishes to delete the RmdWorkload from a specific node, that node should be removed from the RmdWorkload spec's "nodes" field and then apply the RmdWorkload object.

-`kubectl apply -f samples/rmd-workload-guaranteed-cache.yaml`
+`kubectl apply -f samples/rmdworkload-guaranteed-cache.yaml`

 ### RmdNodeState
 The RmdNodeState custom resource is created for each node in the cluster which has RMD running.
 The purpose of this object is to allow the user to view all running workloads on a particular node at any given time.